Best Vegan Meatballs We’ve Made

 • Prepare Lentils

-• 1Rinse 1 cup of lentils, and then place in a medium pot and cover with two to three inches of water.
-Bring to a boil, then reduce to a simmer, cover, and cook until tender, but before they become mushy, about 20 minutes.
+• 1Rinse 1 cup of lentils and place them in a medium pot, covering them with two to three inches of water.
+Bring to a boil, then reduce to a simmer, cover, and cook until tender but before they become mushy, about 20 to 25 minutes.

-2Drain, and then spread onto a baking sheet to air dry before using.
-If you are making these in advance, transfer lentils to an air-tight container and refrigerate for up to three days.
+2Drain and spread on a baking sheet to air dry before using.
+If you are making these in advance, transfer lentils to an airtight container and refrigerate for up to 3 days.

-• 1Cut mushroom and onion into large chunks, and then add to the bowl of a food processor.
-Add the garlic cloves.
-Pulse until finely chopped.
+• 1Cut the mushrooms and onion into large chunks and add them to the bowl of a food processor.
+Add the garlic cloves and pulse until finely chopped.

 2Heat oil in a large skillet over medium-low heat.
-Add the mushroom-onion mixture and cook, occasionally stirring, until starting to soften; about 2 minutes.
+Add the mushroom-onion mixture and cook, occasionally stirring, until it starts to soften, about 2 minutes.

-• 1Wipe out the bowl of the food processor, and then scatter the flaxseed meal, three tablespoons of water, nutritional yeast, and breadcrumbs over the bottom of the bowl and leave it alone for 5 minutes.
+4Wipe out the food processor bowl, scatter the flaxseed meal, three tablespoons of water, nutritional yeast, and breadcrumbs over the bottom of the bowl, and leave it alone for 5 minutes.

-2Pulse a few times to blend.
-Next, add the onion-mushroom mix and cooked lentils, and pulse until the mixture is well blended — see our photos in the article for reference.
-The mixture should look mostly blended together and almost smooth.
+5Pulse a few times to blend.
+Next, add the onion-mushroom mixture and cooked lentils and pulse until well blended (see our photo and video in the article for reference).
+The mixture should look mostly blended and almost smooth.

-3Form the mixture into balls, about 1 ounce each—cook as desired.
+6Form the mixture into balls, about 1 ounce each.

 • 1Stovetop method: Heat a few tablespoons of olive oil in a wide skillet over medium heat.
 Gently place the meatballs into the oil and cook, occasionally turning them until well browned and heated through on the inside.
 Serve with warmed marinara sauce.

-2Baking method: Heat the oven to 375 degrees Fahrenheit.
+2Baking method: Heat the oven to 375°F (190°C).
 Line a baking sheet with parchment paper or a silicone baking mat.
 Arrange meatballs on the baking sheet and spray or lightly drizzle with oil.
-Bake until browned and heated through; 20 to 25 minutes.
+Bake until browned and heated through, 20 to 25 minutes.
 Serve with warmed marinara sauce.

 Adam and Joanne's Tips

-• Mushroom powder can be purchased in specialty stores on online.
+• Mushroom powder: Purchase in specialty stores or online.
 You can also make it yourself.
 Here’s our mushroom powder recipe!

-• Nutrition facts: The nutrition facts provided below are estimates.
-We have used the USDA database to calculate approximate values.
+• The nutrition facts provided below are estimates.
 We did not include any oil required for cooking them since you can choose to cook on the stove or in the oven.

 Nutrition Per Serving Serving Size Three meatballs (18 total) / Calories 223 / Total Fat 5.6g / Saturated Fat 0.7g / Cholesterol 0mg / Sodium 366.9mg / Carbohydrate 32.5g / Dietary Fiber 6.8g / Total Sugars 2.5g / Protein 12.4g